Need some ideas for bored kids? These 30+ boredom busters are perfect for keeping school aged kids busy!

 Art and Craft Ideas

-Learning to Sew – Sewing Sheets from Skip to My Lou.
+- Learn to sew – try these beginner sewing sheets from Skip to My Lou.

-Make muffins from an easy homemade muffin mix.
+- Make some muffins with this easy homemade muffin mix.

 Find lots more kid-friendly recipes and tips for cooking with kids here.